xinyuesherry/xinyue.github.io/_pages/about.md

 I am interested in machine learning, deep learning, and their applications to computer communication and networks.
 I aim to design domain-knowledge-guided machine learning to intelligently model and enhance networked systems, such as smart grids, content delivery networks, and 5G networks.

+<span style="color: red;">I am actively looking for a full-time position.
+Feel free to let me know if you have any openings.</span>

 ---

 Publications